Jason-fos/gloves-off-boxing-quiz/README.md

 <img src="docs/user-story-testing/user-story4-socials.png">
 </details>

-5. As a returning user, I want to contact the company.
+5.As a site user, I want to be able to create a username.
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Contact us | Click the About us link from the navigation menu | Locate contact us section | Works as expected |